SnootyMonkey/Falkland-CMS/index.md

 ### Who is this for?

-Falkland CMS is for anyone who wants to collect, organize, curate and present the knowledge that exists in the world about a particular topic:
+Falkland CMS is for anyone who wants to collect, curate, organize and present the knowledge that exists in the world about a particular topic:

 * scholars and professors
 * teachers and students